gvwilson/thirdbit/_posts/2015/2015-01-01-things-i-wont-do-this-year.md

     <p>
-      I care a lot about <a href="https://software-carpentry.org">Software Carpentry</a>, but I've been running without a salary since the end of October, and that has to end&mdash;soon.
+      I care a lot about <a href="https://software-carpentry.org">Software Carpentry</a>, but I've been running without a salary since the end of October, and that has to end–soon.
     </p>
   </dd>
   <dt>